Blendify/blender-manual/trunk/blender_docs/manual/editors/image/navigating.rst

    - Zoom 2:1 :kbd:`Shift-Numpad2`
    - Zoom 4:1 :kbd:`Shift-Numpad4`
    - Zoom 8:1 :kbd:`Shift-Numpad8`
-Frame All
+Frame All :kbd:`Home`
-   Center the view to the entire image :kbd:`Home`.
+   Center the view to the entire image.
-Frame All Fit
+Frame All Fit :kbd:`Shift-Home`
-   Fit the view to the image dimensions :kbd:`Shift-Home`.
+   Fit the view to the image dimensions.
 Render Region :kbd:`Ctrl-B`
    See :ref:`Render Region <editors-3dview-navigate-render-region>`.
 Clear Render Region :kbd:`Ctrl-Alt-B`
    See :ref:`Render Region <editors-3dview-navigate-render-region>`.
 Area
-   Adjust the area the image editor is in.
-See :doc:`/interface/window_system/areas`.
+   Adjust the :doc:`area </interface/window_system/areas>` the Image editor is in.